 The Cardigan Welsh Corgi can be distinguished from the Pembroke Welsh Corgi by its brush-like tail and very long body.
-The Cardigan is often referred to as ‘the Corgi with the tail’.
+Known affectionately as ‘the Corgi with the tail,’ the Cardigan is a robust, lively companion, boasting a history that stretches back to 13th century Wales.

 Cardigans are members of the American Kennel Club (AKC) Herding Group.